Chapter 3: Search techniques

 Some finding tools’ advanced search interface lets you choose how your words are processed.
 Here are some options you might encounter for that.

 - The default option in most finding tools, contains/anywhere, finds items that contain your keywords in any order anywhere in the item’s information (not necessarily together in the order you wrote them).
-Use the default option if you don’t remember the exact title or wording of the item you’re looking for.
+Use the default option if you don’t remember the exact title or wording of the item you want to find.

 - Use is (exact) or exact phrase only when you’re certain you remember the exact wording of a title, author, or other elements of the item you’re trying to find.
 This lets you do phrase searching without using quotation marks.